top of page

 Awareness changes how we think and feel about mental illness.

-Personal Stigma/Less Access to Treatment/Money/Poor Quality of Care
+Personal Stigma/Less Access to Treatment/Money/Poor Quality of Care/Racism, Bias, or Discrimination by Care Providers/

 Little or No Insurance/Culturally Insensitive Health Care System